vivachu/slate/source/includes/_entries.md

 contest | true | The ID of the contest.
 entryFee | false | The entry fee paid
 caption | false | The description of the entry
-location | false | The location string. shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter. shareOnGoogle | false | Whether or not to share the entry on Google. shareOnInstagram | false | Whether or not to share the entry on Instagram.
+locationName | false | The location name as returned from Google Place API. locationPlaceId | false | The location placeId as returned from Google Place API. locationAddress | false | The location address as returned from Google Place API. locationLocale | false | The location locale as returned from Google Place API. shareOnFacebook | false | Whether or not to share the entry on Facebook. shareOnTwitter | false | Whether or not to share the entry on Twitter.

 <aside class="success">
 Returns the newly created entry.